Timeline and checklist

 At the end of your study period

-- Get any documents signed by the Centre for Global Programmes.
+- Get any documents signed by the Centre for Global Programmes team.

 - If your home university needs it, get your Learning Agreement - 'After the mobility' section signed by your supervisor at York.